foundersandcoders/express-handlebars-workshop/README.md

 <h1>{{title}}</h1>
 <p>{{description}}</p>
 ```
-- Handlebars can be used for both client-side and server-side rendering.
+- Handlebars can be used for both client-side and server-side *rendering*.

+**What is rendering?**
+Rendering generally means generating an image from code.
+In the context of express it is slightly different.
+When we use the [```render```](http://expressjs.com/en/api.html#res.render) function in express, we are telling it to take various pieces of input and compose them into an html string to be sent to the client.
+This wont actually be turned into an image until it hits the browser.

 ## Using Handlebars with Express
 Express has extensive support for template rendering and can load and leverage Handlebars.js with the full use of: